Since the beginning of last year, Google has been making a lot of emphasis on building a user-center Internet.

 8. Break up long tasks

 Excessive JS usage can lead to moments where your user interface may be unresponsive to user interaction.
-Those periods of time are longer than 50ms and are known as Long Tasks.
+Those periods are longer than 50ms and are known as Long Tasks.

 To find these tasks, go to WebPageTest or right-click on the website and select “Inspect element”, then “Performance”.